 If there’s one thing I like to hoard, it’s craft supplies!
 For some reason, I have a bunch of scrapbook paper sitting around that I never use.
 I found a bunch of fall-themed paper and decided to make it into this easy fall craft.
 It’s a great way to use up some paper scraps, and is a lot of fun to make.
+Perfect for teens!
+Check out all of my tween and teen craft ideas!

 This one is so easy the kids could even give it a try.
 It would be really neat to see all of the variations they come up with.